 “You aren’t with Jack are you?
 His diaper is wet!”

-“No Jane, I’m using TJC Real Estate to buy a place in Stapleton.”
+“No Jane, I’m using TJC Real Estate to buy a place in Central Park (formerly Stapleton).”

-“Oh, well they are very good and certainly know the Stapleton neighborhood better than most, but what about me?
+“Oh, well they are very good and certainly know the Central Park (formerly Stapleton) neighborhood better than most, but what about me?
 I am family!”

 “Jane, you are the ex-wife of my estranged uncle I haven’t seen in five years.
 I didn’t even know you lived in Denver.”